-• Discourage anyone else from reporting suspected improper conduct;

-- Threaten, harass, punish or retaliate in any way against someone who has made a good faith report of misconduct (or is believed to have done so); or - Make any report of misconduct that is false, malicious or frivolous.
+- Discourage anyone else from reporting suspected improper conduct; - Threaten, harass, punish, or retaliate in any way against someone who has made a good faith report of misconduct (or is believed to have done so); or - Make any report of misconduct that is false, malicious, or frivolous.

-For any questions regarding the Code of Ethics, please ask your Building Supervisor/Principal or the Office of Talent at (215) 400-4600.
+For any questions regarding the Code of Ethics, please ask your Building Supervisor/Principal or the Office of Talent at (215) 400-4600 or email questions to Ethics@philasd.org.